 Be Hands On

-And finally, where you can, you’re going to want to make sure that you’re very involved in the entire process.
+Where you can, you’re going to want to make sure that you’re very involved in the entire process.
 It’s important for you to be able to choose the right fittings and fixtures, for the quality of work to be to your standard, and that you’re not left with any surprises when the work is complete.
-So make sure that you are hands on (but not in the way!) and involved in the project from the beginning.
+So make sure that you are hands-on (but not in the way!) and involved in the project from the beginning.